jhhfrjou/BishScript-Interpreter-PLC-CW/README.md

 ```
 take  [x] where exists [y,z] .
 FileName[x,y,z] |
 ```
-The condition of the existential quantifier means the first two statements are equal while the second one is not
+The condition of the existential, quantifier means the first two statements are equal while the second one is not
 ```
 take [x] where exists [y] .
 File [x,y] ^ File2 [x] |
 take [x] where exists [y] .
 (File [x,y] ^ File2 [x]) |